-A Melbourne venue running at 60% capacity.
+A Melbourne venue running significantly under capacity.
 A UK student promoter hitting the ceiling of organic reach.
 Here's exactly what we did, what we spent, and what it returned.

-An 800-capacity Melbourne club was running at 60% most nights.
+An 800-capacity Melbourne club was running significantly under capacity.
 Here's exactly what we did, what we spent, and what it returned — tracked to the scan.

-An 800-capacity club in Melbourne's CBD was doing 60% most nights.
+An 800-capacity club in Melbourne's CBD was running significantly under capacity.
 Good programming, decent social following, but the room wasn't filling.
 Rent, licensing, security, and minimum staffing were eating the margin on every underperforming night.

 Their previous agency was running Meta ads and reporting on ticket sales.
 The numbers looked okay.
 But nobody was tracking what those patrons actually spent once they were inside.
 The venue had no idea whether their ad spend was bringing in big spenders or people who bought the cheapest ticket and nursed one drink all night.